INSIGNEO/AFM_Youngs_modulus_fit/README.md

 ##### AFM2_youngmodulus.m
 This algorithm fits the Hertz model for a spherical indenter on a half space for increasing indentation depths.
-It takes the files saved with AFM1_contactpoint.m as input and give as output the Young's modulus for each indentation depth for each file (saved as .xslx file).
+It takes the files saved with AFM1_contactpoint.m as input and give as output the Young's modulus for each indentation depth for each file (saved as .xslx or .csv file).

 1. _INPUT_ - information about the performed AFM experiment need to be entered by the user (indenter radius, input folder and Matlab working folder)
 2. open input folder and list file names for next step